OLAT | FAQ (English)

-1.6 How do I copy an existing course?
+How do I copy an existing course?

 You can also take a different route: Create a new course, choose the Wizard, then click “Copy own course” instead of “Choose course template”.
 This way, you can create a new course directly out of an existing course.

 l course.
 Please note that the names of learning groups will not be changed by copying the course.
 For example, if your course contains a learning group called “Course group winter term 2016/17” and you intend to copy this course, you will have to rename the learning group manually to e.g. “Course group summer term 2017”.

-1.8 How do I delete a course I no longer need?
+How do I delete a course I no longer need?

 Deleted learning resources will be moved to the recycling bin.
 In case you realize that you do need a learning resource that you deleted earlier, you can restore them from the recycling bin within 90 days after deletion.